pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

   subtle bugs and is harder to debug.

-Finally, there are also methods that have a `copy` keyword instead of an `inplace` keyword (which also avoids copying the data in the case of `copy=False`, but still returns a new object referencing the same data instead of updating the calling object), adding to the inconsistencies.
-This `copy=False` option also has become redundant with the introduction of Copy-on-Write.
+Finally, there are also methods that have a `copy` keyword instead of an `inplace` keyword (which also avoids copying the data when `copy=False`, but returns a new object referencing the same data instead of updating the calling object), adding to the inconsistencies.
+This keyword is also redundant now with the introduction of Copy-on-Write.

 Given the above reasons, we are convinced that there is no need for neither the `inplace` nor the `copy` keyword (except for a small subset of methods that can actually update data inplace).
 Removing those keywords will give a more